 I’m the face behind the logo, the hands behind the hook, and the heart behind the purpose!

-I’m Cherie Mellick, the designer and blogger here at Sweet Bird Crochet!
+I’m Cherie Mellick, the designer, blogger, and Tech Editor here at Sweet Bird Crochet!
 I started my handmade business late in 2020 as Hooked by NeeNee.
 In the first year of business, I learned A LOT!
 I learned what I loved (like designing crochet and writing patterns) and I also learned what I’m not a fan of (like making the same items over and over, preparing for craft markets, and taking custom orders).
 As 2021 was coming to a close, I found that the Hooked by NeeNee brand wasn’t fitting the direction of where my business was heading.

 So, in January of 2022, I started planning out my re-brand and here we are!
 Sweet Bird Crochet was hatched and I’m totally here for it!
 I guess you’re wondering where I got the name Sweet Bird Crochet.
 If you follow me on Instagram, you’re probably familiar with my Indian Ringneck Parrot, Kalani.
 She’s the inspiration behind the name and the colors of my brand!
 Don’t you think the blue hues you see around the website reflect her feather color?
 I adopted Kalani in early 2021 when she was just a few months old.
 She was the bird no one wanted.
 She wasn’t a talker, she shied away from everyone, and for the most part she just sat in her cage.
 I gently took her out of her cage, sat on a nearby chair, and held her on my finger for 30 minutes…and I was in love!
 She is now a year old.
 Kalani and I are, for the most part, inseparable.
 I couldn’t of asked for a better feathered friend!